Category

 One-line summary

-Teams will automatically remove EXIF metadata from images shared in chats/channels to enhance privacy and security; rollout completes by mid-April 2026.
+Teams will automatically remove EXIF metadata from images shared in chats/channels starting February 2026 to improve privacy; no admin action is required.

 Similar updates